koush/scrypted/plugins/bticino/README.md

-# BTicino C300X Plugin for Scrypted
+# BTicino Intercom Plugin for Scrypted

 The C300X Plugin for Scrypted allows viewing your C300X intercom with incoming video/audio.